CSC-3380-Spring-2025/Team-13/README.md

 # About Our Software

-We are creating a music streaming website (Will add more)
+We developing a music streaming website that provides an interactive and unique experience for its users.
+We are going to focus on user engagement, music discovery, and user-based content.
+Our goal is to create a streaming platform where users can share and experience music in a more personal and social way.

 ## Platforms Tested on
 - MacOS
 - Android